lovesegfault/multi-ackermann/README.md

  necessarily, check the TODO category down below to make sure.

-Using the recursive implementation of the Ackermann function the stack gets blown pretty quickly, so I have opted for an iterative approach instead this, however, brings other limitations to the table.
+Using the recursive implementation of the Ackermann function the stack gets blown pretty quickly, so I have opted for an iterative approach instead.
+This, however, brings other limitations to the table.
 The need to deal with arrays means *true* arbitrary precision can't be achieved, since array declarations only accept up to unsigned long as size determinator, not mpz_t or mpz_class.